5. Painting Legacies. | 4. Retrospective 2007.

 7. Artist On The Run.

-This article, written by Lisa Schofiel, originally appeared in the March 2012 issue of In Jersey Magazine.
+This article, written by Lisa Schofield, originally appeared in the March 2012 issue of In Jersey Magazine.

 6. Suzanne Osterweil Weber-Portrait Artist.